Mountain (band): Post–1972

-Their final album was 2007's Masters of War, featuring twelve Bob Dylan covers and a guest appearance from Ozzy Osbourne.
+Their final album was 2007's Masters of War, featuring twelve Bob Dylan songs and a guest appearance from Ozzy Osbourne.

 The band headed out on the road during October and November 2008 on a North American tour opening for Joe Satriani, and with former Michael Schenker Group member Rev Jones on bass.
 A review of the San Diego House of Blues date covered the Mountain set, including "Blowing in the Wind" from the Masters of War album, with enthusiasm.
 Of the Satriani set, the reviewer was also pleased with the blues influence he felt Mountain brought to the evening, and with West joining in on a Satriani-led closing "Stormy Monday" and "Going Down" blues jam.

-Fellow Long Island native Howard Stern has called Mountain one of his favourite bands and has occasionally played their music on his show.
-Other Mountain fans include Randy Rhoads, John McLaughlin, Johnny Ramone, Clutch, Karma to Burn, comedian Dennis Miller, and John Frusciante (the Red Hot Chili Peppers track "Readymade" off 2006's Stadium Arcadium features a Mountain-influenced riff).
+Fellow Long Island native Howard Stern has called Mountain one of his favorite bands and has occasionally played their music on his show.
+Other Mountain fans include Eddie Van Halen, Randy Rhoads, John McLaughlin, Johnny Ramone, Clutch, Karma to Burn, comedian Dennis Miller, and John Frusciante (the Red Hot Chili Peppers track "Readymade" off 2006's Stadium Arcadium features a Mountain-influenced riff).
 Martin Barre, guitarist for Jethro Tull has stated in interviews that Leslie West was a direct influence on his playing.

 Beastie Boys are also noted for their use of a brief sample of "Mississippi Queen" on the track "Lookin' Down the Barrel of a Gun" from their sample-heavy 1989 album, Paul's Boutique.

 Mountain continued to perform occasionally with Leslie West, Corky Laing and Rev Jones.
 On June 20, 2011, West had his lower right leg amputated as a result of complications from diabetes.
 Following the surgery, West performed and recorded under his own name; his concerts featured many Mountain songs.
 Corky Laing formed a new project, Corky Laing Plays Mountain, in 2015.
 This project included bassist/vocalist Joe Venti and guitarist/vocalist Phil Baker in 2015.
 For their 2016 United States tour, Laing and Venti were joined by Richie Scarlet, now on lead guitar, and Ken Sidotti on keyboards.
 They performed Mountain music in addition to songs by West, Bruce and Laing and Cream.
 And in 2017, Mark Mikel was playing bass with Chris Shutters and Richie Scarlet on guitar in the lineup.
 Mikel continued until touring was ceased in 2020 due to COVID-19.

 Leslie West died on December 22, 2020, after suffering a heart attack.
 He was 75.

-In 2021 Corky Laing's Mountain resumed touring with a lineup of Laing (drums, vocals), Joe Venti (bass, vocals) and Richie Scarlet (guitar, keyboards).
+In 2021, Corky Laing's Mountain resumed touring with a lineup of Laing (drums, vocals), Joe Venti (bass, vocals) and Richie Scarlet (guitar, keyboards).